grip-on-software/timeline/README.md

   ln -s /usr/src/app/node_modules/ /work; npm run production'
 ```

+In order to configure the visualization, including options for setting the
+default language and the link to the sprint details, copy `lib/config.json` to
+`config.json` and alter its contents there.

 ## Features

 - Interactive zoom and scroll to restrict the timeline view to certain ranges